ZA-KIU-Classroom/AI-POWERED-SOFTWARE-DEV-SP26/Lab-3/README.md

 ├── .env.example                       ← Variable names with placeholder values, no real keys ├── AGENTS.md                          ← Optional but encouraged
 │
-├── frontend/                          ← Scaffold from Lab 2 Builder Sprint
+├── frontend/                          ← To be added
 │   └── [scaffold files]
 │
 ├── backend/                           ← Or api/, server/